German activist Dr. Norbert Vollertsen was one of the first to

 North Korea: the country of mass starvation; villages with no sanitation or

-running water; no medical care; and orphanages full of dying children
+running water; no medical care; and orphanages full of dying children.
+Since

 that time, he has devoted his life to efforts to bring freedom to that country.